NASAPsyche/irondb/README.md

 	- Mock data most useful for public facing front-end examples.
 (Database and database export pages primarily)
 	- Mock data missing tie to submission and therefore is not used for the data-entry flows or views shown on pages requiring authentication.
 (Features where data is tied directly to their submission)

+### **View**: Defines what the user sees.
+#### EJS templating engine:
+Used to render views on the server with Bootstrap and JQuery used as the primary front-end tools.
+Each template has in view is used for the corresponding route.
+Components are used to break up commonly used code snippets as well as define template responses for AJAX calls.
+#### **Important notes**:
+- Bootstrap component used on all pages to provide access to bootstrap and it's dependencies.
+- The public folder is very tied to the views:
+	- Each template has some added styles through css found in public/stylesheets.
+	- Front-end functionality written in JQuery found in the public/javascripts folder.
+	- public/images folder used to store static images used by the site.
+	- public/temp folder used to temporarily store pdf uploads while the data is being entered. (pdf deleted upon complete approval of the submission.)
+- Naming convention to name route, template, stylesheet, and public javascripts for a single page a similar, if not same, name.

+### **Controller**: Coordinates all request and handling of data.

 ## Testing